meng-rcis/rcie-system-metrics-prediction/README.md

 Main file located at `models/predictions/features/main.py`

-There are two main parts: setup and main phrases
+There are two main parts: setup and main phases

 setup: used for preparing the models